300-276-Great Vocals

 Writer/Composer: Roger Cook / Sam Hogin (1980)

 When we hear, “But I believe in love / I believe in babies / I believe in Mom and Dad / And I believe in you,” we cannot think of anyone other than Don Williams singing this song.
-Considered by many as one of the greatest Country songs of all time, this love ballad is a bonafide classic for this American singer/songwriter.
+Considered by many as one of the greatest Country songs of all time, this love ballad is a bonafide classic for this American singer / songwriter.
 His recordings have graced the Country / Folk / Pop market, and his smooth-as-silk bass/baritone is instantly recognized as one of the premier singers from the 1970s through the 2000s.
-His appeal was definitely influenced by his soft-toned, non-nasal delivery.
+His appeal crossed over into Pop charts, and was definitely influenced by his soft-toned, non-nasal delivery.
 You can chill out to his warm delivery…Steadfast and Sincere!

 280. FAITHFULLY (!983)